[?] Subscribe To This Site

 Here are the moldings you may need for the different transitions.

-• Hard surface mold: This mold is used where the laminate flooring meets another surface that is lower then the laminate such as vinyl flooring or vinyl tile.
+• Hard Surface Transition mold: This mold is used where the laminate flooring meets another surface that is lower then the laminate such as vinyl flooring or vinyl tile.
+The front edge of this transition curves down to the floor, such as a thin vinyl flooring.

 • Square edge mold: This mold is used where the laminate flooring meets up to carpet or a vertical edge such as a threshold.
 I use this one when I end the flooring at sliding glass doors.